unlim-it/docs.bosonprotocol.io/src/docs/protocol-overview/how-boson-works.md

-This is very much our beta launch of our mechanism and the first step in our work for bringing greater trust and protection to buyers in dCommerce to allow them to benefit from the promises of interoperability, specialised flows from composable pieces, and of course protection from all the extractive ills of intermediaries.
+This is very much our beta launch of our mechanism and the first step in our work for bringing greater trust and protection to buyers in dCommerce to allow them to benefit from the promises of interoperability, specialized flows from composable pieces, and of course protection from all the extractive ills of intermediaries.